klaytn/klaytn-docs/style-guide.md

-# Klaytn Docs style guide
+# Klaytn Docs Style Guide

 Please refer to this style guide when you contribute to Klaytn Docs.